pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/rule-test.md

 test the net case
 The signed in case
 test the signed in case
-test the Tanzu Application Platform GUI. test the toggle case test There's case test there's case
+test the Tanzu Application Platform. test the Tanzu Application Platform GUI. test the Tanzu Portal Builder. test the toggle case test There's case test there's case